-- 3a.
-The term Pelasgoi used for continental Greece originally indicated a non-Greek population which the Greeks found in the north of Greece, notably Thessaly, when they settled there. - 3b.
-The term was extended to the non-Greek inhabitants of north-western Asia Minor, of which the Greeks learned the proper name, Tyrsênoi, only later.
-Thus Homer and Herodotus use 'Pelasgians' for the Tyrsênoi in Asia Minor, 'Tyrsênoi' then meant the Etruscans of Italy.
-Later authors still do the same incidentally, but soon it was no longer clear to them whether they were one and the same peeople or different peoples.
+3a.
+The term Pelasgoi used for continental Greece originally indicated a non-Greek population which the Greeks found in the north of Greece, notably Thessaly, when they first arrived there.
+3b.
+The term was extended to the non-Greek inhabitants of northwestern Asia Minor, of which the Greeks learned the specific name, Tyrsênoi, only later.
+Thus Homer and Herodotus use 'Pelasgians' for the Tyrsênoi in Asia Minor.
+At that time 'Tyrsênoi' meant the Etruscans of Italy.
+Later authors still do the same incidentally, but soon it was no longer clear to the Greek writers (who found in older writers different uses of the terms) whether they were one and the same people or different peoples.
 (In fact, this question has not yet been decided - the two peoples may be closely related, but they can as well have nothing to do with each other.
 In any case the Tyrsênoi were seen as a particular group within the concept of 'Pelasgians'.)
-The confusion led to such statements as that which says that Kyzikos was first Pelasgian and later Tyrrhenian (Konon FGrH 26 F 1; see Lochner-Hüttenbach 55; wrong 123). - 3c.
-We have seen that sometimes Pelasgians in Asia Minor rather refers to Leleges.
+The confusion led to such statements as that which says that Kyzikos was first Pelasgian and later Tyrrhenian (Konon FGrH 26 F I; see Lochner-Hüttenbach 55; wrong 123).

+3c We have seen that sometimes Pelasgians in Asia Minor rather refers to Leleges.
 (St. Byz. e.g. s.v.
 Ninoe speaks of Pelasgian Leleges in Caria.)
-So apparently the term was extended to other minor peoples living along the coast (of more important peoples the appropriate name was known earlier, as in the case of the Mêiones). - 3d.
-Because the term 'Pelasgians' was also used of the Tyrsênoi, the term 'Pelasgians' also meant Etruscans.
+So apparently the term was extended to other minor peoples living along the coast (of more important peoples the appropriate name was known earlier, as in the case of the Mêiones).

+3d.
+Because the term 'Pelasgians' was also used of the Tyrsênoi, the term 'Pelasgians' also came to be used for Etruscans.
 Later the Greeks thought that they were a people different from the other Etruscans (which is historically wrong, but some writers thought so).
-Also it was thought, because of the term 'Pelasgians', that these Etruscans came from continental Greece (again this is historically wrong, but some writers had this concept). - 3e.
-The term will have been extended to all the non-Greek populations in Greece, in which process the term Πελασγικὸν "Αργος will have played a role. - 3f.
-The situation in Attica is very complicated, but it seems that much that is said about it by ancient authors is phantasy (for the greater part inspired by Athenians interests). - 3g.
-In Lemnos there were only Tyrsênoi.3h.
+Also it was thought, because of the term 'Pelasgians', that these Etruscans came from continental Greece (again this is historically wrong, but some authors had this concept).

+3e.
+The term will have been extended to all non-Greek populations in Greece, in which process the term $\Pi\epsilon\lambda\alpha\sigma\gamma\iota\kappa\delta\nu$ "Appoc will have played a role.

+3f.
+The situation in Attica is very complicated, but it seems that much that is said about it by ancient authors is fantasy (for the greater part inspired by Athenians interests).

+3g.
+In Lemnos there were only Tyrsênoi.

+3h.
 In a late stage 'Pelasgians' was used for the Greeks!
 In Latin writers, e.g. Vergil, this was very frequent.
 So the term came to indicate the opposite of what it was in origin.
 This is however, not as strange as it seems.
-All designations of the Greeks in origin indicated non-Greek peoples: Achaioi, Danaoi, Hellênes, and lastly Graeci. - 'Pelasgians' in Crete will be the designation of the original inhabitants of the island (the Minoans), for which no name was known.
-(Eteokrêtes seems the term for them, but the term is probably only used of a small group.
+All designations of the Greeks in origin indicated non-Greek peoples: Achaioi, Danaoi, Hellênes.

+4. 'Pelasgians' in Crete will be the designation of the original inhabitants of the island (the Minoans), for which no name was known.
+(Eteokrêtes seems the term for them, but this seems only used of a small group.
 The same is clearly true of 'Kydônes'.
-The last two terms found in τ 177.)
-The stories about Pelasgians sailing to Crete may well be largely phantasy (though it is historically quite possible that Pelasgians fled from Greece before the Greeks). - It should be realized that in historical times there were no (real) Pelasgians (in continental Greece) alive anymore.
-Tyrsênoi were still alive in Plakiê and Skylakê and in Akte.
+The last two terms are found in $\tau$ 177.)
+The stories about Pelasgians sailing to Crete may well be fantasy (though it is historically quite possible that Pelasgians fled from Greece before the Greeks).

+5. It should be realized that in historical times there were no (real) Pelasgians (in continental Greece) alive anymore.
+Tyrsênoi were still alive in Plakiê and Skylakê and in Aktê.